exoscale/packer-builder-exoscale/README.md

 You can find pre-built releases of the plugin [here][releases].
 Once you have downloaded the latest archive corresponding to your target OS, uncompress it to retrieve the `packer-builder-exoscale` plugin binary file.
+To install the plugin, please follow the official Packer documentation on [installing a plugin][packerplugindoc].

 ### From Sources